chimericdream/worldofpannotia.com/src/_specific_magic_weapons/flame-tongue.md

   costToCreateSpecial: ""
   weight: ""
   description: |
     This is a _+1 flaming burst longsword_.
 Once per day, the sword can blast forth a fiery ray at any target within 30 feet as a ranged touch attack.
-The ray deals 4d6 points of fire damage on a successful hit.
+The ray deals {% die_roll 4 6 0 %} points of fire damage on a successful hit.
 ---